Eventually death touches all of us and the Church has an important place in supporting people through this difficult time.

 The funeral director plays a very important part in all these arrangements and will want to know if the funeral is to be in the church or in the crematorium.
 Funeral directors know the local ministers, the local cemeteries and the crematoria.
 As part of a national network of funeral directors, they can, if necessary, give advice on funerals in other parts of the country, as well as on costs and fees.

-This is usually held on the first Sunday in November (All Souls Day) at 7.00pm.
+This is usually held on the first Sunday in November (All Souls Day).
 This is an opportunity to remember those who have died.
 In previous years the service has been a valued and significant moment for many people.
+See the calendar for details.